jadecobra/python_tdd_exercises/source/calculator/calculator_7.rst

             with self.assertRaises(TypeError):
                 src.calculator.subtract(*not_two_numbers)

-  the terminal_ is my friend, and shows :ref:`TypeError` for all 4 cases
+  the terminal_ is my friend, and shows :ref:`TypeError<what causes TypeError?>` for all 4 cases

   .. code-block:: python